Leading Change and Organizational Renewal

 - Senior-level executives with at least 10 to 15 years of management experience who work in larger organizations, including governmental, nongovernmental, and nonprofit organizations

-- Small teams of up to 10 individuals from one company are guaranteed to work on a business challenge with a dedicated coach
+- Small teams of up to 10 individuals from one company are guaranteed to work on an innovation challenge with a dedicated coach

 The program fee includes tuition, private accommodations, all meals, and course materials.